Cycling advocacy: Ireland

 In Ireland the direct action group, I BIKE Dublin advocates for improved conditions for cycling in Dublin through direct action campaigns.

 North America

 In North America the term Bicycle Ambassador arose to describe cycling advocates tasked with promoting bicycling in a community.
 Such advocates can be employed by the national, provincial or city government and their tasks include networking extensively with other municipal offices whose activities effect cycling.

 Early Bicycle Ambassador programs began in Toronto in the late 1990s.
 Other cities picked it up over the following decade, Chicago being the largest.
-Portland, Oregon, San Francisco, California, Seattle, Washington, Arlington, Virginia also have programs.
-Philadelphia, Washington, D.C. and New York City began programs most recently.
+Portland, Oregon, San Francisco, California, Seattle, Washington, and Arlington, Virginia, also have programs.
+Philadelphia, Washington, D.C., and New York City began programs most recently.
 Some programs are entirely youth focused, while others become a de facto part of the city Department of Transportation or other government agency.

 Latin America

 The World Bike Forum was organized in 2012 after the Critical Mass events in Porto Alegre in which an automobile driver deliberately collided with and injured around 20 cyclists.
 During the Forum bicycle-based urban mobility is discussed and strategies to spread the use of bicycles in the hosting city are promoted.